 An Application Program Interface (API) is a particular kind of server that listens for requests from authorized users and responds with data.
-For example, a list of locations can be sent with the proper request syntax to a Google Maps API, and it will respond with the calculated driving time from start to end, including each location.
+For example, a list of twenty different locations can be sent with the proper request syntax to a Google Maps API, and it will respond with the calculated driving time from each location to every other.
 Every API has endpoints where clients send their requests.
 Though standards exist for creating and communicating with APIs, most APIs have a unique syntax for authentication and requests that is documented by the organization providing the service.